 Something that hasn't changed with the Pixel 5, however, is its focus on delivering unique and helpful features not found on any other phone.
 No one makes smartphones the way Google does, and similar to past releases, the Pixel 5 has a few tricks up its sleeve that really add to the overall user experience.

-If you've pre-ordered the Pixel 5 or plan on picking it up, here are a few tips and tricks to help you get the absolute most out of it.
+If you've purchased the Pixel 5, here are a few tips and tricks to help you get the absolute most out of it.

 Master the on-screen Google Assistant gesture